15 Foods to Eat for a Flatter Stomach

 The antioxidants in a single cup help prevent the absorption of fat, but that’s not all.
 Drinking it regularly can help speed up your metabolism and accelerate weight loss.

 Potassium—like the amount found in a medium-size banana—works wonders when it comes to helping your body get rid of excess water weight.
 Score.

 Yep, potatoes are another potassium-rich, good-for-you food...as long as you don’t pile on the butter and sour cream.
-Consumed in moderation (and with the skin on), they’ll aid digestion and reduce inflammation, great if you want to beat belly bloat.
+Consumed in moderation (and with the skin on), they’ll aid digestion and help beat belly bloat.

 A bowl of Shredded Wheat or All-Bran is all you need to ward off constipation, a major (and OK, gross) cause of a protruding stomach.

-This anti-inflammatory will flatten your belly and protect against high cholesterol.
+This anti-inflammatory ingredient will flatten your belly and protect against high cholesterol.
 But heads up: It’s more effective if you use it for things like salad dressing or sautéing vegetables versus bread dipping.